Little Sister Grimm: the concept

 The Power of Fairy Tales

 Little Sister Grimm came from my fascination with the origins and evolution of fairy tales.
 It is easy to forget that well-known stories like Hansel and Gretel or Cinderella came from oral storytelling traditions that went on for centuries.
 A recent study even traces some European fairy tales as far back as the Bronze Age, some 6000 years ago.
 This means that the images and plot lines of such tales have been filtered through the individual minds of generations of storytellers, becoming more and more universal over time.
 They deal with existential problems we may all face in life, such as jealousy, deceit, injustice, love lost or material hardship, and offer insights that may help us overcome them.
-According to psychologists like Bruno Bettelheim and Marie-Louise Von Franz, fairy tales use a timeless, dream-like language of archetypal images that speak directly to our subconscious mind.
-Rather than offer concrete advice, they empower us to come up with our own solutions in the here and now.
+According to Jungian psychologist Marie-Louise Von Franz, fairy tales use a timeless, dream-like language of archetypal images that speak directly to our subconscious mind to help us face our fears and deepest desires.
+For Jack Zipes, one of the world’s leading fairy tale scholars, they offer examples of ‘natural justice’ that empower us to come up with our own practical solutions in the here and now.

 Though there is nothing wrong with retelling old fairy tales in a new form, something of value may be lost in the process.
 When Disney’s team enlisted a kissing prince to come to Snow White’s rescue in 1937, they imprinted generations of movie-goers with the idea that “true love’s kiss” will magically save the day.
 Life is essentially a romantic comedy, and as long as you’re pretty and patient you will get your Happy Ever After… Disney may say so, but does that make it true?

-By the early eighteen hundreds, when the brothers Grimm began to collect fairy tales, oral traditions were dying out across Europe because of industrialization and changes in society.
+It is ironic that, at a time when European colonial governments were working hard to stamp out Indigenous cultures in the lands they occupied, the Brothers Grimm were part of a group of scholars and artists trying to save Europe’s own rapidly disappearing folk traditions.
+By the early nineteen hundreds, when the brothers Grimm began collecting fairy tales, oral traditions were dying out across Europe because of industrialization and changes in society.
 As scholars, they intended to preserve these “folk treasures” exactly as they found them, but when their collection grew more popular with each successive edition, the Grimms abandoned some of their academic scruples and “tweaked” the collection to make it more suitable to the tastes of a middle class audience and their children.
 They removed offensive tales, replaced overt sexual references with innocuous details, changed evil mothers into stepmothers, and added embellishments that matched their concept of the “perfect” German fairy tale.
 By the final edition some tales had become twice or three times as long as they had been in the first.

 Reviving Snow White

-Charlotte Grimm at age 27, by her brother Ludwig Emil
+Lotte Grimm at age 15 by her brother Ludwig Emil, 1808

 [Please note: I am in no way associated with any of the resources or websites mentioned]